 The European Economic and Social Committee (EESC) is calling upon the EU and its Member States to develop strategic policy measures aimed at drawing citizens closer to the European project by strengthening their knowledge about the EU and its achievements, values and rights.

 In its recent opinion on Education about the EU, drafted at the request of the Romanian Presidency, the EESC highlights the vital role that education and learning about the EU can have in fostering citizens’ sense of EU identity, community and belonging, which could be crucial for the future of Europe.

-Today the European Commission published the latest monthly reports from Google, Twitter, and Facebook, on the progress made in February towards meeting their commitments to fight disinformation.
-The online platforms are all signatories of the Code of Practice against disinformation and have committed to report their progress in the run up to the European Parliament elections in May 2019.
-The publication of the monthly reports follows a meeting yesterday afternoon between the Commission and the platforms to discuss the state of play.
+Today, the European Commission published the latest reports by Facebook, Google and Twitter covering the progress made in March 2019 to fight disinformation.
+The three online platforms are signatories to the Code of Practice against disinformation and have committed to report monthly on their actions ahead of the European Parliament elections in May 2019.

 A summary of the statements and reactions from the political groups is now available.